cabforum/servercert/docs/BR.md

 2. The CA authenticates the Applicant's identity under EV Guidelines Section 11.2 and the agency of the Certificate Approver under EV Guidelines Section 11.8; OR

-3. The CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name and directly confirms that the Applicant is the Domain Contact.
+3. The CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.
-{:style="list-style: lower-alpha"}

 ##### 3.2.2.4.2 Email, Fax, SMS, or Postal Mail to Domain Contact